 You are able to apply for a loan through any lender that offers alternative loans.
 When choosing a lender, you should do your homework and choose a lender that best suits your needs as a borrower.
 You may find FAST CHOICE to be a useful tool in helping you make your decision.
 FAST CHOICE offers loan comparisons, loan counseling and debt management resources, and borrowing options to fit your individual need.
 Neither the University of Pittsburgh at Johnstown nor the Financial Aid Office endorse, promote, or recommend lenders or any loan products.
 Please note that Federal Credit Unions generally require membership to be eligible for their loan product.

-1. Complete and submit an alternative loan application to the lender of your choice.
+1. Complete and submit a private alternative loan application to the lender of your choice.
 Ensure all necessary information is included, such as co-signer information, proof of income, etc.

 - When you complete the application you are also signing the Master Promissory Note (MPN).